xzan8189/Gym-IoT/README.md

 	aws lambda invoke --function-name updateUserFunc out --endpoint-url=http://localhost:4566
 	```

-	* check within the table that items are changed
+	* check within the table that the item with *username="prova"* is changed

+6. From here you can jump directly to the [Use it](#use-it) step and run the website to check the changes of the user, logging with his credentials.

 **5. Set up a CloudWatch rule to trigger the Lambda function every 1 minute**